-On October 1, 2021, all UK businesses will have a moral and legal duty to ensure that the food they sell is safe and that consumers are given comprehensive information about its ingredients.
+Since October 1, 2021, all UK businesses have a moral and legal duty to ensure that the food they sell is safe and that consumers are given comprehensive information about its ingredients.

 The regulations, more popularly known as Natasha’s Law, is the result of the tragic death of Natasha Ednan-Laperouse in 2016, after an allergic reaction to a pre-packed sandwich.

 What this now means is that businesses who either produce or resell pre-packaged food for direct sale (PPDS) need to ensure that all ingredients and allergens are correctly labelled.

 Those businesses preparing pre-package food on their premises must provide a label including a list of all ingredients, with an emphasis on the allergens the product contains.
 If you sell pre-packaged food for direct sale (PPDS) in your store, even if it was prepared by a third-party, you still have to do everything possible to ensure that they have labelled the product accordingly.